Read a File Using the FTP Connector

-The FTP connector can now read a file at any point in the flow, unlike in Mule 3 where transport can only read files as a result of inbound endpoint polling.
+In Mule 4, the FTP connector can read a file at any point in the flow, unlike in Mule 3 where transport could only read files as a result of inbound endpoint polling.

 Here is the syntax for reading a file:

 The operation above reads the file in the given path.
 It returns a Mule message (

 The file’s content as the payload.